Self empowered, healthful people make business and life thrive.

 A cohesive workplace of talented teams is about people thriving.
 At their best people are naturally resilient, motivated and creative, they make good choices, ask for support, learn from mistakes and are collaborative.
 When people feel valued and vibrant, they can move mountains.

 You are here because you care about your own wellbeing and that of those around you.
+Maybe you’ve noticed people are showing up differently, more real perhaps, and it’s time to do things a little differently.
 So how do you make work as healthful and engaging as possible?
 When wellbeing practices such as coaching and mindfulness become part of the rhythm of your workplace, you have tools to help your people and business thrive.

 “As someone who was prepared not to get anything out of it and a bit of a cynic, I was blown away by the impact Angela’s workshop had on me.
 It was very valuable and thought provoking.
 I think the session was perfect for our needs, it was an excellent way to round up the two days.
 I really hope Angela will work with us in the future.“Karen Verrill, Operations Manager, attendee at a group conference workshop